 6. The Great Turkish War (1683-1699)

-With the Ottoman Empire at its peak, expanding north in to Europe and taking huge swathes of lands from Hungary, their expansion was stalled for the first time during the Battle for Vienna in 1683, when they attempted to take the capital.
+With the Ottoman Empire at its peak, expanding north into Europe and taking huge swathes of lands from Hungary, their expansion was stalled for the first time during the 17th century at the Battle for Vienna in 1683, when they attempted to take the capital.
 A new Holy League was formed to push the Ottomans back, known as The Great Turkish War, comprising of various nations in Europe, despite many of them already fighting a separate war with France.
 The Battle of Mohács in 1687 was another crushing defeat for the Ottoman Sultan, and the decisive Battle of Zenta (1697) led to victory for the League.
 The Ottomans were forced to sign the Treaty of Karlowitz in 1699 and cede large portions of Southern Europe, ultimately ending their previously unstoppable growth.

 7. Isaac Newton publishes Philosophiae Naturalis Principia Mathematica (1687)